 Photo: Sathish Ganesh / Unsplash

 Yercaud is a lovely hill station in the Western Ghats, perfect for those who enjoy nature and quiet getaways.
 The main attraction here is Yercaud Lake, where couples and families can enjoy a boat ride and have an amazing view of the surrounding hills.
-A visit to Pagoda Point is a must as this spot offers a wide landscape view of the valley, making it a great place to relax and take photos.
+A visit to Pagoda Point is a must as this spot offers a wide landscape view of the valley, making it one of the best places to visit in Yercaud.
 Yercaud is also known for its coffee and spice plantations, and visitors can take guided tours to learn about how coffee is grown and processed.

 Major Attractions: Bhavani Singh’s Perfumery, Peeku Park, Kiliyur Falls